How to Remove Inquiries From Your Credit Reports

 Hard Inquiries Soft Inquiries

-How Credit Inquiries Could Hurt Your Credit Scores
+How Credit Inquiries Can Hurt Your Credit Scores

 When a hard inquiry hurts your credit, the exact impact will depend on your overall credit profile.
-Often, a single new hard inquiry may only drop your scores by around three to 10 points.
-And generally, scores rise back up to the pre-inquiry level within a few months if there’s no new negative information added to your credit report.
+Often, a single new hard inquiry may only drop your scores by around 3 to 10 points.
+Generally, scores rise back up to the pre-inquiry level within a few months if there’s no new negative information added to your credit report.

 FICO and VantageScore (the two main credit scoring companies in the US), take slightly different approaches to rate shopping: